 If you cannot solve an issue despite our advice, please shoot us a mail at support@aodyo.com and precisely describe your problem.
 We'll try to answer you as soon as possible.

 Don't hesitate to include pictures, videos, or audio clips, if you feel this can allow us to diagnose the problem faster.

 Fingerings

-This page presents the main fingerings of the Sylphyo with the default musical mode (Ionian).
+This page presents the main fingerings of the Sylphyo.